 - Don’t have the discretionary funds to pay for the right help?
 I get that.
 Then join groups/lists/sites where you can learn what you need to know for free.
 Consider offering your services to another newbie needing to learn the ropes.
 I like the ‘watch one, do one, teach one’ philosophy because I think (aside from being a cool thing to do) sharing what you’ve learned helps you retain those lessons.
 Face it, if you only ever set up a newsletter once every few years, you’re going to forget how to do it.

 - Decide what’s really important to you and what works best.
 Don’t waste your time on things that frustrate or annoy you.
 If participating in every Facebook group or wasting hours on Tumblr is not your thing, don’t do it.
 You only have so much time and most of it should be spent working on the next story.
 Because even though it isn’t sexy or cool to say it, THE NEXT STORY IS YOUR BEST ADVERTISEMENT.
-Sure, there are lots of people out there willing to take your money to teach you how to make your next book a bestseller but if you aren’t writing and releasing on a regular basis, it’s all for naught.
+Sure, there are lots of people out there willing to teach you how to make your next book a bestseller but if you aren’t writing and releasing on a regular basis, it’s all for naught.
 Readers are like stray cats: feed them and they will come.
 Stop feeding them, and they will drift off in search of food elsewhere.

 - Check out the time-saving options for scheduling posts across various sites.
 Crosspost whenever you can.
 This post will automatically appear on my Facebook, Twitter, Goodreads, and Tumblr pages.
 When I use Hootsuite to schedule a post, I can set it to post to Instagram, Twitter, and Facebook simultaneously.
 Simplify your life whenever you can.
 But pick a schedule and post regularly.
 Your audience, like stray cats, will expect you at certain times once you establish your schedule.
 Don’t disappoint them.